BlackdogandGrayDog/ELEC0054_Dissertation_SN19011823/README.md

-# Dissertation: Robustness Analysis of Neural Networks under Noisy and Compressed Conditions
+# An Empirical Study into Neural Network Robustness: Performance Analysis Under Noisy and Compressed Image Conditions

 This repository contains the code and datasets for a comprehensive investigation into the effects of real-world conditions on the performance of neural networks, focusing on noise and compression artefacts.